CloudLabs-Samples/EduLabs/Security-ISV/PaloAlto/task-1.md

 ### Task 1 : Getting started with the Firewall Dashboard

-In this lab you will be able to access the Firewall Dashbaord and explore various options
+In this lab, you will be able to access the Firewall Dashboard and explore various options

 1. Let us start by logging into the **Firewall login page**.
-Copy the below link and open in a new tab in your browser.
+Copy the below link and open it in a new tab in your browser.

    <inject key="VMseriesURL" enableCopy="true" />